Luisfp0/online-course-products/README.md

-# Online Course Products Management System
+# Online Products Management System

-A modern web application for managing online course products, built with Next.js, React, and TypeScript.
+A modern web application for managing online products, built with Next.js, React, and TypeScript.
 This application provides a complete interface for authentication and product management with features like sorting, searching, pagination, and CRUD operations.

 ## 🚀 Features